JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 for all users.

 ### `./JavaTMP-User-Starter/web` folder
-This folder contains everything related to front end resources and plugins and JSP pages for application and template AJAX requests and web.xml file.
+This folder contains everything related to front end resources and plugins.
 The following tree structure provides an outline of its contents with description and usages.
 ```
-./JavaTMP-User-Starter/web
-+---assets
-    +---data (Static JSON files used in some plugin demo pages)
-    +---dist (Output JS/CSS resource from gulp's task generate-dist)
-        +---css
-        +---fonts
-        +---img
-        +---js
-    +---img (Static images used in the template)
+./JavaTMP-User-Starter/web/src
 +---src (Source folder of front end resources like scss and js files)
     +---fonts
     +---js-src
     +---sass
     +---sass-rtl
-+---META-INF
-    |---context.xml
-+---WEB-INF (Hidden and not accessible directly from the browser requests)
-    |---index.jsp (Main JSP Page)
-    |---web.xml
-    +---pages
-        +---content
-        +---dms
-        +---event
-        +---home
-        +---message
-        +---system
-        +---user
 ```

 The main important JSP page in our dynamic Java Bootstrap template is `index.jsp` which was dispatched from `com.javatmp.web.controller.IndexController` Servlet class to the user.
 The following HTML code provides its contents: